Audition Requirements

 • Two pieces/movements in contrasting styles: Renaissance Lute work or a movement of Bach from either a solo cello suite, lute suite, or violin sonata/partita; and a piece or movement from either the 18th century repertoire (Sor, Guilliani, etc.), 19th century repertoire (Tarrega, Mertz, etc.) or the 20th century repertoire (Brouwer, Villa-lobos, Rodrigo, etc.)

-• scales in all 12 keys, major and minor, 1-2 octaves
+• Scales in all 12 keys, major and minor, 1-2 octaves

 • Two contrasting solo works or movements from standard solo repertory representing different historical periods and demonstrating an understanding of different musical styles.
 For performance emphasis, both works should be memorized.